undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 The following are popular as of October 2021:
 [jonaburg/picom](https://github.com/jonaburg/picom)    -> slightly buggy sliding animations
 [dccsillag/picom](https://github.com/dccsillag/picom)  -> has cool, configurable animations
-[pijulius/picom](https://github.com/pijulius/picom) -> fork of dccsillag, added animations and optimisations
+[pijulius/picom](https://github.com/pijulius/picom)    -> fork of dccsillag, added animations and optimisations [Tanish2002/picom](https://github.com/Tanish2002/picom)-> also has animations, try if the others do not work

 snippet to configure animations on dccsillag or pijulius